kkcrouch808/kkcrouch808.github.io/essays/AI-Useage.md

 ### Quality Assurance

 When fixing bugs or ESLint errors, CoPilot would usually double-check for me before I could even ask.
 Before I started using CoPilot, I would paste my errors into ChatGPT and any context it needed to fix my code.
 In the beginning the ESLint errors gave me a lot of trouble especially because CoPilot wasn't able to see them.
 I larned to fix errors on my own and if I needed extra help from CoPilot I learned I could refrence my terminal to have it fix the errors for me.
+An example CoPilot prompt for fixing ESLint errors: "Run the commad to check for ESLint errors, if there are any, fix them" or after running "npm run lint" I would say "fix my lint errors, see terminal".

 ---

 ### Other Uses

 I also used AI for brainstorming UI ideas, improving consistency across pages, and thinking through user experience decisions.
+For example, our team used ChatGPT to come up with mockup pages before we started coding.
+Here is a prompt I used for our resources page: "Can you help me make a mockup page for our resources page for our roomate matching website?
+I'm going to include mostly school housing resources but I'd like to include information on each site and pages of the websites.
+It should be green themed. make a mockup image".

 ---